danteliew6/tap-meteor-assessment/README.md

 ```
 <img width="545" alt="image" src="https://user-images.githubusercontent.com/61372973/178247149-007734a2-c53b-44f7-a030-850e61695908.png">

-Alternatively, you may open Visual Studio Code and run the unit tests.
+Alternatively, you may open Visual Studio Code and run the unit tests using the unittest extension.